L2G/vagrant-joyent/README.md

 ## Contributing

+### Adding translations

+Our translation project is managed on [Locale](http://www.localeapp.com/) and is open to all.

+1. Edit the translations directly on the [vagrant-joyent](http://www.localeapp.com/projects/public?search=vagrant-joyent) project on Locale.
+2. **That's it!**
+3. The maintainer will then pull translations from the Locale project and push to GitHub.

+### Hacking the code

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Run `bundle install` to set up a local Vagrant for development